-Private mortgage insurance (PMI) is a type of insurance that protects your lender in case you default on your mortgage.
+Private mortgage insurance (PMI) protects your lender if you default on your mortgage.
 It’s required for conventional mortgages if you put down less than a 20% down payment.

 How can I avoid paying PMI?